Ten Days of Christmas – ten days, ten diverse festive movies.

 The setting is one of the 1,100 tunnels that cross Norway, each long, narrow and dark as they burrow through the mountains in their path.
 Christmas celebrations are well underway as we meet Stein (Thornjørn Harr), a tough firefighter and tunnel maintenance man who is recently widowed.
 Stein’s teenage daughter Elise (Ylva Fuglerud) is struggling to come to terms with her dad’s new girlfriend, Ingrid (Lisa Carlehad), but as a tanker crashes at the centre of a tunnel, father and daughter will be brought together in the face of disaster.

 The Tunnel carefully sticks to the tried and tested disaster movie narrative, its opening scenes introducing us to various characters heading toward a festive disaster.
 Here, within the slow march toward the catastrophe, The Tunnel finds its feet, with each character allowed space to define their role in the oncoming terror.
-When we reach the point of no return, cinematography, pace, and performances, step up to the mark, reflecting the horror of the events unfolding.
-Here The Tunnel plays with a sense of claustrophobia as smoke and fire billow down its carved walls, engulfing cars, trucks and vans.
+When we reach the point of no return, cinematography, pace, and performance step up to the mark, reflecting the horror of the events unfolding.
+Here, The Tunnel plays with a sense of claustrophobia as smoke and fire billow down its carved walls, engulfing cars, trucks and vans.